agency-quill/agency/documentation/adcore-web-mod.md

 This field applies in-line CSS code to the `style` attribute of `div.webModInner`.

 ##### Example
-`align-self:start;height:25%;`
+`align-self: start; height: 25%;`

 #### u\_ad\_html\_text
 This field accepts HTML.
 If the `u_ad_img_src` field is populated, the HTML will float on top of the image designated in the `u_ad_img_src` field.
-If not, the HTML is treated as inline display.
+If not, the HTML is treated as `display: inline`.
 ADCore will remove any carriage returns or tabs, so indented HTML like the second example below is acceptable.

 ##### Examples
 ```html